- B -

 All"s right with the world!

-Robert Browning, Song from Pippa Passes
+Robert Browning, from Song from Pippa Passes

 - This world's no blot for us,